gytterberg/technical-interview-prep/algorithms/9-system-design/tca/tca-system-design.md

 #### Microservice for Waiting Users

-- Same idea as above but we have a cache of users.
+- Same idea as above but we have a queue of users.
 The user who was waiting the longest would be "next in line" for the seats.
 - Use web sockets to be updated on reservation status